SEND Information Report

 - In school careers and guidance at key transition stages.

 - Staff visits to the primary feeder schools.

 Looked After Children

-Where a young person is looked after they will be assigned to Patrice O’Brien Bhuj who is the school’s designated professional PO'Brien@capitalcityacademy.org.
-Her role is to liaise with the virtual school and children’s services, hold Personal Educational Plan (PEP) and Looked After Child (LAC) reviews.
+Where a young person is looked after they will be assigned to a member of the safeguarding team by the Designated Safeguarding Lead (email@example.com) The role of this person is to liaise with the virtual school and children’s services, hold Personal Educational Plan (PEP) and Looked After Child (LAC) reviews.